alloyzeus/az-wall/concepts/adjunct.md

 Application has a type of service (non-user-representing application), User must not be provided.

+#### Two hosts of the same kind

+A user-to-user chat is an adjunct of two instances of User.
+Identifier for this chat must be consistent.
+As the identifier is constructed from each user's identifier, the ordering must be determined.

+We must should also provide a way to prevent an adjunct which hosts are the same instance.
+By default we'll allow any adjunct to have hosts that are the same instance (in messenger example, this is a self-chat).

 #### Ownership as a special adjunct

 ### Syntax-related discussions